Sub-replacement fertility: Forecasts

 United Nation's population projections by location.

 Note the vertical axis is logarithmic and represents millions of people.

 Sub-replacement fertility does not automatically translate into a population decline because of increasing life expectancy and population momentum: recently high fertility rates produce a disproportionately young population, and younger populations have higher birth rates.
 This is why some nations with sub-replacement fertility still have a growing population, because a relatively large fraction of their population are still of child-bearing age.
 But if the fertility trend is sustained (and not compensated by immigration), it results in population ageing and/or population decline.
 This is already happening and impacts most of the countries of Europe and East Asia.

 Current estimates expect the world's total fertility rate to fall below replacement levels by 2050.
 There are several projections of population growth after 2050.
 The UN Population Division projects the world population, which is 7.8 billion as of 2020, to level out around 2100 at 10.9 billion.
 A 2020 study published by The Lancet from researchers funded by the Global Burden of Disease Study promotes a lower growth scenario, projecting that world population will peak in 2064 at 9.7 billion and then decline to 8.8 billion in 2100.
 An analysis from the Wittgenstein Center IIASA predicts global population to peak in 2070 at 9.4 billion and then decline to 9.0 billion in 2100.

 Cases of fertility rate increases in individual countries

+European Union

+EU fertility has declined in the 2020s.

+The fertility rate in the European Union declined significantly in the early 2020s.

 United States

+The fertility rate in the U.S. has been in a downward trend, and is now below the replacement rate of 2.1 births.

 For twenty years, the total fertility rate in the United States remained relatively stable compared to much of the world.
 However, US TFR declined from 2.12 in 2007 to 1.64 in 2020.